Alfred Rouse: Initial confession

 At Northampton police station, Rouse contradicted his earlier statement by claiming that he had encountered the victim hitchhiking along the Great North Road towards the Midlands and had offered the man a lift.
 He had driven to Hardingstone Lane accidentally, because he had lost his direction.
-At this location, he had stopped the vehicle to answer a call of nature and had asked his travelling companion, whom he had given a cigar, to fill the car's petrol tank from a can in the boot.
+At this location, he had stopped the vehicle to urinate and had asked his travelling companion, whom he had given a cigar, to fill the car's petrol tank from a can in the boot.
 According to Rouse, when he looked back, the vehicle was ablaze, with the man trapped inside.
 He had, he claimed, attempted to open the door of the vehicle, but had been beaten back by the flames.
 In a state of panic as to his predicament, he had fled from the scene.

 Upon being confronted with the forensic evidence that the feeding pipe between the petrol tank and the carburettor of the vehicle had been loosened, Rouse remained adamant the fire had been accidental, offering conjecture it may have been started by the inebriated victim lighting the cigar he had been given after he had filled the petrol tank of his vehicle and accidentally spilled some of the contents of the petrol tank inside his vehicle.
 Furthermore, when questioned as to why he had been seen by the two young men walking from the scene of the fire with a briefcase in his hand, Rouse claimed he had taken the briefcase out of the car because he had earlier noticed the man had placed his hand upon it.
 (Note: This would prove to be the first of several differing instances in which Rouse discussed both whom his victim was and how he had encountered him.
 Although he would later claim that his victim was a "down on his luck" individual he had met in a London pub, he would initially claim to police that the man was a "respectable" individual he had encountered on the Great North Road, hitchhiking to the Midlands.)

 On 27 November, Rouse appeared at Northampton assizes to be formally charged with the murder of an unknown man.
 He was remanded into custody until 3 December.
 On this date, a formal trial date of 26 January was set.